Kayinnasaki/kayin.moe-article-pages/01.writing/toyification/item.md

 A toy isn't trying to *be* the thing it's representing.
 It's a symbol.
 A toy is an streamlined proxy. *An idealized Memory*.
 A fantasy.

+===

 Compare this to *models*.
-A model train is desperately trying to be what it represents.
+A model train is desperately trying to be a real train.
 It wants to contain all the details, all the nuances.
 Great models and kits border on educational.
-It will never succeed at truly being what it represents, but it aims for a level of verisimilitude that a toy does not concern itself with.
-While toys are *subtractive*, models are *additive*, starting with nothing and trying to build back up to reality.
+It will never succeed in truly being what it represents, but it aims for a level of verisimilitude that a toy does not concern itself with.
+Where toys are *subtractive*, models are *additive*, starting with nothing and trying to build back up to reality.

 Now, a *model* is no nobler than the toy.
 Despite it's attempts to be *real*, it never will be.
 A model feigns realism, deceitful by its very nature.

 But *toys* aren't exactly honest either.
 You look at that village, with its helpful cop and its selfless, competent social services.
 You look at the handsome and strong toy soldier, the impossibly proportioned Barbie doll.
 You look at toy guns that are disarmingly harmless, and bears that only want to snuggle.

 Toys, in a way, become a type of *propaganda*.
 I don't mean to say this in any way approaching [tool tip="Though I am suss of any kids thing that makes a child want to become a cop.
-Even you, Paw Patrol"]"Toys are evil and we shouldn't trust them or let kids play with them"[/tool], but to acknowledge that there is often a bit of *self deception* when it comes with many forms of entertainment.
+Even you, Paw Patrol"]"Toys are evil and we shouldn't trust them or let kids play with them"[/tool], but to acknowledge that there is often a bit of *self deception* that comes with many forms of entertainment.
 Little lies that we don't need to beat ourselves up over, but are fun to talk about.

 ## But how does this apply to Video Games?